-Although a commercial letter of credit transfers the credit worthiness from the importer to the issuing bank, there is still a chance that even the issuing bank is unable to make the payment.
-So, the exporter can seek additional protection by getting a confirmed letter of credit where the advising bank also insures the payment.
+Although a commercial letter of credit transfers the creditworthiness from the importer to the issuing bank, there is still a chance that even the issuing bank is unable to make the payment.
+So, the exporter can seek additional protection by getting confirmed LC where the advising bank also ensures the payment.
 It will add to the cost of doing business for the exporter.

 Deferred Payment Letter of Credit

 A normal letter of credit requires the payment to the exporter upon receipt of the necessary proofs for complying with the shipment terms and conditions.
 On the other hand, a deferred LC gives some time to the importer after the receipt of the goods or commencing the shipment before he is required to pay the amount.
 It is beneficial in an established working relationship where the importer can only get funds for payment after he has started selling his goods.
 This is one kind of credit transaction in the normal course of business.
 However, secured through a proper LC.

 Discounting the Letter of Credit

 Red Clause and Green Clause Letter of Credit

-In a red clause letter of credit, the beneficiary can request an advance payment of the agreed upon amount upon presenting the receipt and written an undertaking that the shipping documents will be delivered on an agreed upon date.
+In a red clause letter of credit, the beneficiary can request an advance payment of the agreed-upon amount presenting the receipt, and write an undertaking that the shipping documents will be delivered on an agreed-upon date.
 Green clause LC is similar to the red clause LC, with an additional requirement of presenting the proof that the goods that were about to ship were now in the warehouse.

 Negotiable Letter of Credit

-Negotiability is a common characteristic of a letter of credit.
-The parties can negotiate and agree to a time and mode of payment to be put in the terms and conditions.
+Negotiability is a common characteristic of a LC.
+The parties can negotiate and agree to a time and mode of payment which they provide in the terms and conditions.

 Transferable Letter of Credit